gitpaulc/Coding-Samples/README.md

 * You can pass in the number of points as a parameter to compile_and_run_geometry_cuda.bat.

 * Otherwise, if you are using Windows...
+* Use CMake to generate the ComputationalGeometry project/solution.
+If you do not have CMake installed, a project/solution is already generated in `Coding-Samples\computational_geometry\ComputationalGeometry`
+* Use Release or Debug mode x64 (64-bit) if possible.
 * If you do not have FreeGlut installed, install FreeGlut as follows:
 * Download FreeGlut and build it if necessary.
-Copy the `freeglut` folder to `Coding-Samples\computational_geometry\ComputationalGeometry`.
+* Copy the `freeglut` folder to `Coding-Samples\computational_geometry\ComputationalGeometry` or configure CMake to point to it.
 * This `freeglut` folder should contain `include`, `lib`, and `bin` folders.
 The dependencies should now be in place.
-* Use Release or Debug mode x64 (64-bit) if possible.
-* For OpenCV support uncomment the line `//#define USE_OPEN_CV` in includes.h.
-In that case download OpenCV 4.9.0.
-Create a folder called `opencv` in `Coding-Samples\computational_geometry\ComputationalGeometry` and copy the `build` folder in there.
+* For OpenCV support, enable it from CMake.
+Otherwise uncomment the line `//#define USE_OPEN_CV` in includes.h.
+* If using OpenCV, download OpenCV 4.9.0.
+Point CMake to the appropriate OpenCV folder, or create a folder called `opencv` in `Coding-Samples\computational_geometry\ComputationalGeometry` and copy the `build` folder in there.
-* Otherwise if you do not wish to use OpenCV, remove OpenCV dependencies from the .vcxproj file.
 * Build and run the executable from `Coding-Samples\computational_geometry\ComputationalGeometry\ComputationalGeometry.sln`
 * By default 50 points are generated.
 * If you pass arguments to the executable, the first argument is the custom number of points.
 For instance 100 for 100 points.